mikebranstein/speech-workshop-instructions/src/chapters/chapter4.md

     <b>Exercise</b>: Training an acoustic model
 </h4>

-Start by navigating to the CSS web portal at <a href="https://cris.ai" target="_blank">https://cris.ai</a>, and navigate to *Acoustic Models*.
+Start by navigating to the STT web portal at <a href="https://cris.ai" target="_blank">https://cris.ai</a>, and navigate to *Acoustic Models*.

 <img src="images/chapter4/acoustic-model1.png" class="img-override" />

-This page shows the various acoustic models you've trained for the CSS.
+This page shows the various acoustic models you've trained for the STT.

 Click the *Create New* button and complete the following fields:
 - Locale: en-US